MichaelCurrin/dev-cheatsheets/cheatsheets/python/builtins/data-structures/deque.md

+---
+description: The double-ended queue in Python
+---
 # deque
-> The double-ended queue in Python

 See [deque](https://docs.python.org/3/library/collections.html#collections.deque) in the docs.